 Institute of Religion Manual

 Also, the church-published institute and BYU religion class student manual, published as late as 2003 only mentions the Urim and Thummim in describing the translation method.
-In fact, the whole 693-page manual does not even contain the word “seer stone.”
+The whole 693-page manual does not even contain the word “seer stone.”
 Meanwhile, the Urim and Thummim are mentioned sixteen times.

 Near the top of the hill Joseph found a large stone, “thick and rounding in the middle on the upper side, and thinner towards the edges” (v.
 51).
 It was the lid of a stone box.
 We can only imagine his excitement as he opened the box.
 There, having laid hidden for centuries, were the plates, the Urim and Thummim, and the breastplate just as Moroni had explained.
 (Page 40)